 - 1. The CoC is directly involved with public health departments for the three counties it serves.
 There is constant discussion and information sharing among the CoC and HD as well as the CoC and providers.
 At the beginning of the COVID-19 pandemic, guidance was quickly issued from the state level and disseminated through all three health departments. - 2.
-Since COVID, all congregate shelter providers have been very interested in their clients' health and safety status, and our outreach teams have always been aware of safety needs.
+Since the COVID pandemic, all congregate shelter providers have been very interested in their clients' health and safety status, and our outreach teams have always been aware of safety needs.
 PPE, testing, cleaning protocols, and quarantine options were all implemented initially and as the pandemic has changed over the past two years, precautionary steps are evaluated regularly.
 Local street outreach providers are still regularly checking on our unsheltered clients and needs are met for them as well.

 ID-8a.
 Collaboration With Public Health Agencies on Infectious Diseases.
-NOFO Section VII.B.1.o.
-Describe in the field below how your CoC effectively equipped providers to prevent or limit infectious disease outbreaks among program participants by: 1. sharing information related to public health measures and homelessness, and 2. facilitating communication between public health agencies and homeless service providers to ensure street outreach providers and shelter and housing providers are equipped to prevent or limit infectious disease outbreaks among program participants.
+NOFO Section V.B.1.o.
+Describe in the field below how your CoC: 1. shared information related to public health measures and homelessness, and 2. facilitated communication between public health agencies and homeless service providers to ensure street outreach providers and shelter and housing providers are equipped to prevent or limit infectious disease outbreaks among program participants.